Dreams about the future, aka precognitive dreams

 While everyone has the innate ability to dream forward and backward (retrocognition) in time, in my experience only a subset of the population do it regularly and remember.
 Most people don’t remember their dreams well enough to know that they dream regularly about future (and past) events.

 When the psychic Edgar Cayce said, “Dreams are today’s answers to tomorrow’s questions,” he spoke from the personal knowledge that some dreams are precognitive.
 He also said, nothing of importance happens in our lives that is not foreshadowed in dreams.

 Sugar Ray’s dream about killing Jimmy Doyle

-I use Sugar Ray Robinson’s dream about killing his opponent in the ring as an example to show how to separate an ordinary dream from a precognitive one, in my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
+I use boxer Sugar Ray Robinson’s dream about killing his opponent in the ring as an example to show how to separate an ordinary dream from a precognitive one, in my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
 Prior to his welterweight bout with Jimmy Doyle in 1947, Sugar Ray dreamed that he knocked out Doyle and Doyle subsequently died.
 Sugar Ray was so unnerved, he tried to back out of the fight.
 The fight promoter brought in a priest to assure Robinson it was “only a dream.”
 The rest is history.

 If I counseled Robinson about his dream, I’d begin by asking him if its details match waking reality.
 Is the arena the same as the one in which he is scheduled to fight?
 Are the people nearby the same ones he anticipates to be at the fight, such as the trainers and referee?
 Discrepancies between waking reality and dream reality are a sign of personal symbolism, though precognitive dreams do not always match up perfectly with reality.

 Next I’d explore the possibilities for symbolism.
 Killing someone in a dream can express personal hostility.
 Do Robinson and Doyle have bad blood between them?
 Does Robinson feel like he “could kill that guy” in the figurative sense?
 If so, odds are better that the dream expresses those feelings.
-It’s not precognitive.
+It’s probably not precognitive.